RadicalRumin/UNS-POC/README.md

 ## Architecture Overview

-The architecture uses **MQTT with HiveMQ** as the primary message broker with a **payload processor service** for data standardization, avoiding the complexity of a dual MQTT+Kafka setup while maintaining simplicity and effectiveness for the POC.
+The architecture uses **MQTT with HiveMQ** as the primary message broker with a **payload processor service** for data standardization

 ### Key Components: